 - advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where the individual has been disciplined or dismissed as a result of the allegations founded or would have been if they have resigned.

 It is anticipated that the only safeguarding investigation that will be led by Hockliffe Parish Council itself will be an internal one.

 We recognise that a child, young person or vulnerable adult cannot be expected to raise concerns in an environment where we fail to do so.

 Everyone is aware of their duty to raise concerns about the attitude and actions of colleagues where these are inappropriate or unsuitable.
 If necessary, concerns will be raised with the delegated ‘Whistleblowing’ representative who is Cllr.
-Annie Rose.
+Lisa Antonini.

 Supporting Staff and volunteers

 Everyone will be advised on the boundaries of appropriate behaviour – such matters form part of our staff and volunteer induction and they have access to support and guidance when required or requested.

 We recognise that staff and volunteers working for the council who have become involved in the case of a child who has suffered harm, or appears likely to suffer harm, may find the situation stressful and upsetting.